buildbot/buildbot/master/docs/manual/configuration/reporters/gerrit_status.rst

    :param startCB: (optional) Called each time a build is started.
 Build properties are available.
 Can be a deferred.
    :param startArg: (optional) Argument passed to the start callback.

-                    If :py:func:`startCB` is specified, it must return a message and optionally labels.
-If no message is specified, nothing will be sent to Gerrit.
+                    If :py:func:`startCB` is specified, it must return a dictionary.
-                    It should return a dictionary:
+                    If no message is specified in the dictionary, nothing will be sent to Gerrit.

                     .. code-block:: python